Shopify/discount-app-components/src/components/DiscountApplicationStrategyCard/README.md

 # DiscountAppStategyCard

-The Discount Application Strategy Card enables users to toggle between `discountApplicationStrategy`s to select between `FIRST` and `MAXIMUM` strategies.
+The Discount Application Strategy Card enables users to toggle between `discountApplicationStrategy`s to select between `FIRST` or `MAXIMUM` strategies.

 ---